iter8-tools/canary-tekton-example/README.md

 Once we start load, we face the problem of stopping it when a canary rollout is complete.
 To accomplish this we add a shared persistent volume between this task and the "wait-completion" task.
 When the latter identifies a completed rollout, it touches a file on the shared volume.
 The load-generator watches for this change and terminates the load.

-For simplicity we used a volume of type HostPath.
-This works because we are using a single node cluster:
+For simplicity we used a volume of the default `StorageClass`.
+In this example, we rely on dynamic  volume provisioning.

-    kind: PersistentVolume
+    #kind: PersistentVolume
-    apiVersion: v1
+    #apiVersion: v1
-    metadata:
+    #metadata:
-      name: experiment-stop-volume
+    #  name: experiment-stop-volume
-    spec:
+    #spec:
-      storageClassName: manual
+    #  storageClassName: manual
-      capacity:
+    #  capacity:
-        storage: 100Ki
+    #    storage: 100Ki
-      accessModes:
+    #  accessModes:
-        - ReadWriteOnce
+    #    - ReadWriteOnce
-      hostPath:
+    #  hostPath:
-        path: "/mnt/stop"
+    #    path: "/mnt/stop"
-    ---
+    #---
     kind: PersistentVolumeClaim
     apiVersion: v1
     metadata:
       name: experiment-stop-claim
     spec:
-      storageClassName: manual
+      storageClassName: default
       accessModes:
         - ReadWriteOnce
       resources: